Baseline-Blockchain/baseline-node/README.md

   ```bash
   baseline-wallet generate-key
   ```
   It prints the 32-byte hex key *and* a WIF string.
 Replace `mining.pool_private_key` (which defaults to `null`) in `config.json` with the hex value.
-Keep both hex + WIF offline-import the WIF into any wallet (Baseline or external) whenever you need to manually spend pool-held funds.
+Keep both hex + WIF offline.

+  Import the WIF into any wallet (Baseline or external) whenever you need to manually spend pool-held funds.

 ### 2. Start mining with Stratum
 1. Launch the node with your configured payout key.
 The Stratum listener will come up automatically whenever that key is present.